slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On change and adapting

 <!--
-- when you eat a wrong note, it's the next note that makes it good or bad.
-- grow also feels like loss
-- Inertia is why a car does not stop the moment the brakes are applied.
-“Don’t readily ascribe to malice what can be more easily ascribed to incompetence.” -- James Akre
 > *"You never change things by fighting the existing reality.
 To change something, build a model that makes the existing model obsolete."
 -- Buckminster Fuller*
 > *"The secret of change is to focus all your energy, not on fighting the old, but on building the new."
 -- Socrates*
+> *"Don’t readily ascribe to malice what can be more easily ascribed to incompetence."
+-- James Akre*
-- the best way, perhaps the only way, to change others is to become an example. -- naval
+> *"The best way, perhaps the only way, to change others is to become an example."
+-- Naval Ravikant*
-- everybody wants to change others.
-Nobody wants to be changed. -- naval
+> *"Everybody wants to change others.
+Nobody wants to be changed."
+-- Naval Ravikant*
-- people think they can't change themselves, but they can.
-People think they can change others, but they can't. -- naval
+> *"People think they can't change themselves, but they can.
+People think they can change others, but they can't."
+-- Naval Ravikant*
+> *"If past history was all there was about the game, the richest people would be librarians."
+-- Warren Buffett*
-- sometimes is easier to change teh world than to change people's minds. -- naval7
+> *"Sometimes it's easier to change the world than to change people's minds."
+-- Naval Ravikant*

 - regrets are especially painful when you abandon a previous plan and feel like you have to run in teh other direction twice as fast to make up for lost time.
-- if past history was all there was about the game, the richest people would be librarians. - warren Buffett -->
+- when you hit a wrong note, it's the next note that makes it good or bad.
+- grow also feels like loss
+- Inertia is why a car does not stop the moment the brakes are applied.
+-->

 > *"However beautiful the strategy, you should occasionally look at the results."